 In season three, Melinda May shows Bobbi her way back to field assignments by fighting her.
 Proving that she was ready and recovered and all she needed was a confidence boost.

-Aside of Hunter, her most common partner was Mack.
+Aside from Hunter, her most common partner was Mack.

 Mockingbird and Hawkeye's child, Francis Barton, appears in Next Avengers: Heroes of Tomorrow.